dvadell/branched_llm/README.md

 [![HexDocs](https://img.shields.io/badge/hex-docs-blue.svg)](https://hexdocs.pm/branched_llm)
 [![License](https://img.shields.io/hexpm/l/branched_llm.svg)](https://hex.pm/packages/branched_llm)

-A powerful Elixir library for building LLM-powered applications with **branching conversations**, **tool execution**, and **streaming responses**.
+A wrapper around [ReqLLM](https://hex.pm/packages/req_llm) that adds **branching conversations**, **tool execution**, and **async orchestration** on top of it.

-BranchedLLM powers [Cara](https://github.com/your-org/cara), an educational AI chat platform, and is designed to be dropped into any Phoenix app, CLI tool, or backend service that talks to LLMs.
+BranchedLLM provides the conversation management layer — branching, message queuing, streaming orchestration — while relying on ReqLLM for all LLM API communication.
+If you need to talk to a different LLM provider than what ReqLLM supports, this library is not the right fit.

 ---

 ## ✨ Features

 - **🌳 Branching conversations** — Fork any conversation at any message to explore alternative responses.
 Each branch maintains its own context and message history independently.
-- **🔧 Tool calling** — Built-in support for LLM tool use with automatic detection, execution, and result injection.
+- **🔧 Tool calling** — Built-in support for LLM tool use (via ReqLLM) with automatic detection, execution, and result injection.
 Includes retry limits and result caching.
 - **📡 Streaming responses** — Real-time token streaming via a clean message protocol between the orchestrator and your UI layer.
-- **🔌 Pluggable backends** — Implement `BranchedLLM.ChatBehaviour` to use any LLM provider.
-Ships with a `ReqLLM`-based default implementation.
 - **🧪 Domain-agnostic** — No knowledge of education, chat apps, or web frameworks.
 Pure data structures and well-defined message protocols.
 - **📊 Observable** — Optional OpenTelemetry spans and Telemetry events for monitoring.